TedHusted/awake/awake.md/awake.md

 A device presenting a hologram is at the center of the circle.
 The hologram shows a series of astral images designed to bide the time.

 The window on one wall of the room looks out onto a soccer field bordered by a forest.
 The opposite wall is transparent and shows a hallway.
-A stream of young Vanir in the hallway are passing by or entering another room directly across the hall.
+A stream of young Vanir in the hallway are passing by or entering another room across the hall.
 The last of the sixteen students enter.
 The doorway shimmers shut.
 The hologram fades to black.
-The outside wall flickers briefly, exposing it as a projection.
+The outside wall flickers, exposing it as a projection.

 The hologram reappears.
 It shows a montage of Terran organisms and animals reproducing by various means.
 The series progresses from amoebas to koalas.

 Speaking from the holographic display, Idisi brings the class to order.

-Idisi: Class, there was a time when all of the Vanir reproduced sexually like Terran marsupials.
+Idisi: Class, there was a time when a Vanir couple could reproduce on their own.
+Like Terran marsupials, a viable offspring would make the journey from womb to pouch and come to term. .
 A viable offspring would make the journey from womb to pouch and come to term. — As the birth rate fell, we reacted by maintaining the population through cloning.

-The display shifts to show two identical Vanir standing next to identical DNA fragments.
+The display shifts to show two identical Vanir.
+Next to each figure are identical DNA fragments.

 Celeste: My parental units call cloning “the good old days”.

 Laughter titters around the circle.

-Idisi: Yes, many Vanir still believe cloning is a better solution than hybrid procreation.
+Idisi: Yes.
+Many Vanir still believe cloning is a better solution than hybrid procreation.
 Cloning is still prevalent on Othala and some of the other colonies. — Selene, I take it you were not cloned?

 Celeste: No, I had a nanny.
 She is with another family now.